 Experienced Defense Lawyer

 I see many people trying to figure things out without any legal background or training.
-When you combine this with not dealing with the criminal justice system or the people involved with your case, this is a recipe for disaster, and the person can put themselves in the wrong position.
+When you combine this with not dealing with the criminal justice system or the people involved in your case, it is a recipe for disaster, and the person can put themselves in a vulnerable position.

 The bottom line is that when your freedom is on the line, find an expert who can answer your questions and begin the process of defending your case the right way so you do not suffer some of the harsh consequences sex crimes can carry.

 In the nearly 25 years that I have been defending sex crimes, I have realized that it takes patience and knowledge to get the right results for my clients.
-If a defense attorney is not patient and well-thought-out, mistakes can be made that will negatively affect their clients.
+If a defense attorney is not patient and well-thought-out, mistakes can occur that will negatively impact their clients.

-When I meet with a client, I make sure that it is clear that if the client does not give me all of the information related to their sex crime case, I will not be in the best position to help them.
+When I meet with a client, I ensure that it is clear that if the client does not provide me with all the information related to their sex crime case, I will not be in the best position to assist them.
 My representation will be weakened because I need to have all of the necessary details of the case, including any mitigating circumstances or evidence that could support your defense.

 This means I need the good, the bad, and the ugly related to the case.
 With all of the information, I will not be blinded by the prosecutor or judge as the case progresses.

 In my opinion, the client and the attorney should be working together as a team to achieve the best possible result.
-Both of us have our best interests at heart and can play a vital role in the defense of your case.
+Both of us have your best interests at heart and can play a vital role in defending your case.